Saint Sebastian Tended by Saint Irene: In art

-One of the earliest paintings of Sebastian being nursed is by Josse Lieferinxe in about 1497, part of a cycle from an altarpiece in Marseilles (now Philadelphia Museum of Art), but the subject was rare until the 17th century, and treated as part of a series of Sebastian's life.
+One of the earliest paintings of Sebastian being nursed is by Josse Lieferinxe in about 1497, part of a cycle from an altarpiece in Marseille (now Philadelphia Museum of Art), but the subject was rare until the 17th century, and treated as part of a series of Sebastian's life.
 It is first found as an independent subject in the 17th century, when it was painted by Georges de La Tour at least twice, Trophime Bigot (four times), Jusepe de Ribera twice, Hendrick ter Brugghen (in perhaps his masterpiece) and many others.
 The subject appears to have been a deliberate attempt by the Church to get away from the traditional depiction of the standing almost-nude Sebastian being shot with arrows.
 This is already recorded in Vasari (in relation to a painting by Fra Bartolommeo) as sometimes arousing inappropriate thoughts among female churchgoers.

 Baroque artists often treated the new scene as nocturnal, illuminated by a single candle, torch or lantern, in the chiaroscuro "candlelight" style fashionable in the first half of the 17th century.
 All the versions by or attributed to de La Tour and Bigot are candlelit.
 With a few exceptions with a large vertical "altarpiece" size, the paintings are mostly horizontal in format and the main figures occupy most of the picture space, giving an intimate and intense depiction of the scene.
 Sebastian is often given an elaborately contorted pose, with limbs reaching the edge of the picture space.
 Very often at least one wrist remains tied to the tree.
 In particular he often has a straight raised arm running diagonally across the picture space, a motif that has been traced through the works of various artists spreading from Italy to the Netherlands.

 Sebastian's death was firmly located in Rome, where he was the third patron saint, and churches dedicated to him were built on the supposed locations of the events.
 The subject was mainly painted by artists in Italy, and also by a number in the Low Countries.
 By the 18th century the subject becomes less common, as Irene and her maid are often replaced by angels, or become nameless "women", as those by Paul Troger (Österreichische Galerie Belvedere, Vienna, 1746) are called by the gallery.
 Late treatments include two paintings by Eugène Delacroix, one of 1858 (LACMA, Los Angeles), and one exhibited in 1836, now Église Saint-Michel, Nantua, France.